mspsdi/caf-terraform-gcc-starter-kit/README.md

 ## Troubleshooting Tips

-ERROR: dial tcp: lookup management.azure.com on 127.0.0.11:53: no such host
+ERROR: dial tcp: lookup management.azure.com on 127.0.0.11:53: no such host<br/>
 Resolution: re-run the rover apply command